chengchengcode/CV/index.md

 - APEX2018A, 20 hours, APEX.
 Physical conditions in molecular gas in galaxies across the transition region from main-sequence to starbursts (PI: Thomas Hughes)

 - ESO2017B, 25 hours, VLT/MUSE.
-MUSE imaging of ionised gas across the transition region from main-sequence to starburst galaxies (Thomas Hughes)
+MUSE imaging of ionised gas across the transition region from main-sequence to starburst galaxies (PI: Thomas Hughes)

 - ALMA cycle-5, 4.4 hours, Dust destruction by radio jets in Seyfert galaxies as seen by ALMA and VLT (PI: Roger Leiton)

 - Lijiang 2.4m telescope, 112 half nights.
 AGN reverberation mapping.
 2014.
 Feb. - Jun.
-(Jianmin Wang)
+(PI: Jianmin Wang)

 ## Academic Service

-- Science review panel of the China-Chile joint postdoc project, 2019

-- Science review panel of the National Natural Science Foundation of China, 2019
+- Science review panel of the China-Chile joint postdoc project (2019), National Natural Science Foundation of China (2019)

 - LOC of the 5th China-Chile Bi-Lateral Astronomy Science Meeting

 ## Publications

 - **Cheng, Cheng** et al. *The atomic gas of star-forming galaxies at z~0.05 as revealed by the Five-hundred-meter Aperture Spherical Radio Telescope*, A&A Letter accepted.

-- G. Orellana-Gonz\'alez, E. Ibar, R. Leiton, A.P.
-Thomson, **Cheng Cheng**, R. Ivison, R. Herrera-Camus, H. Messias, P. Calder\'on-Castillo, T. M. Hughes, and L. Leeuw *The evolution of the molecular gas mass density of the Universe from an empirical relation between L_IR and L_CO*, MNRAS, accepted.
+- G. Orellana-González, E. Ibar, R. Leiton, A.P.
+Thomson, **Cheng Cheng**, R. Ivison, R. Herrera-Camus, H. Messias, P. Calderón-Castillo, T. M. Hughes, and L. Leeuw *The evolution of the molecular gas mass density of the Universe from an empirical relation between L_IR and L_CO*, MNRAS, accepted.

 - Xiang, Fei; **Cheng, Cheng** *Disk evolution of the m87's nucleus observed in 2008*, RAA, accepted.